-The Shaman Cave KFA is located north from Shell Road between Williams Drive (FM 2338) and State Highway 195 near the City of Georgetown (Figure 26).
+The Shaman Cave KFA is located north from Shell Road between Williams Drive (FM 2338) and SH 195 near the City of Georgetown (Table 25, Figure 24).
 Most of the 81.7-acre Shaman Cave KFA was originally set aside for karst conservation under the take avoidance plan developed by the Sun City Georgetown developers in 1994.
-The Bone Cave harvestman is documented from both Shaman and Powwow Caves and B. cryptotexanus is documented from Shaman Cave; however, the distribution of six smaller caves within the Shaman Cave KFA indicates extensive mesocavern habitat presence between and around the large caves.
-Other local endemic cave fauna documented from the Shaman Cave KFA include Cicurina vibora, Speodesmus bicornourus, and Rhadine noctivaga; all are additional species addressed in the RHCP (SWCA et al. 2008).
+The Shaman Cave KFA land acquisition was not fully complete as of December 31, 2020, due to unresolved conservation easement issues.
+However, such issues are anticipated to be resolved in 2021.
+The Bone Cave harvestman is documented from both Shaman and Powwow Caves, while B. cryptotexanus is documented from Shaman Cave.
+However, the distribution of six smaller caves within the Shaman Cave KFA indicates extensive mesocavern habitat presence between and around the large caves.
+Other local endemic cave fauna documented from the Shaman Cave KFA include Cicurina vibora, Speodesmus bicornourus, and Rhadine noctivaga, all are additional species addressed in the RHCP (SWCA et al. 2008).